 Ten years ago, a mermaid dreamed of life on the land.
 Now, her daughter dreams of the sea.
-Get ready for a story unlike any other.

 The film begins with a newborn Melody being presented to her grandfather, King Triton.
 "Ursula's crazy sister", Morgana, shows up, trying to take Melody and use her as a hostage to gain Triton's power.
-Ariel decided to hide Melody from her mermaid past to prevent her making the same mistake she did.
+Ariel decides to hide Melody from her mermaid past to prevent her making the same mistake she did.

 Provides Examples Of:

 - Action Girl: Ariel shows a bit more of it than in the first film.
 Melody also.

 - Adult Fear: Ariel and Eric get this when Melody runs away and they are scared for her safety.

 - Alternative Foreign Theme Song: "Someone" by Eiko Matsumoto is the theme song for the Japanese version.

 - Ambition Is Evil: Morgana.

 - An Aesop: Lying will only make things worse.
 Just tell the truth.

 - And I Must Scream: This seems to be Morgana's fate, as she is trapped in a block of ice.
 Her eyes can move, but her body can't.
 She also is last seen with the line "Mommy?" spoken.